zaibon/tget/README.md

 `--bs-token` 		betaseries API key. go to https://www.betaseries.com/api/ to get one
 `--output` 		directory where to save the downloaded torrents

+Output directory can be on a remote server.
+File copy is done over ssh.
+In the configuration, the torrent directory can be under the form `ssh://root@myserver:22/tmp`. tget uses the key loaded in your ssh-agent if there is one running.

 ## Usage
 tget support download of a full show a season or an episode.